fthiagomedeiros/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 The same as said previously, can be used for request response time.
 For instance, __the SLO is__ **"the service has a request response time of 200ms monthly".** It means we expect each request response (in average) must be 200ms.
 The SLI indicates that we have reached the expected value from SLO.

 ## Creating SLI metrics.
-**_*TODO:* It is important to know why we want to measure certain metrics for our customer.
+**It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.**

 A Service-Level Indicator (SLI) is a specific metric used to measure the performance of a service.
 These metrics are relevant and built around the Four Golden Signals (Latency, Error Rates, Traffic, Saturation)